MPhil in Japanese Studies

 About the course

-The MPhil in Japanese Studies is designed as a two-year, six-term taught programme that comprises advanced research training focusing on developing language skills and on deepening your understanding of contemporary Japan.
+The MPhil in Japanese Studies is designed as a two-year, six-term taught course that comprises advanced research training focusing on developing language skills and on deepening your understanding of contemporary Japan.

 The department does not teach Japanese for beginners but rather aims to develop your existing language skill to the level at which you can use it to conduct research about Japan.
 The department's courses aim to take you from a minimum of JLPT Level 3 up to and beyond Level 1.

-There are eight components to the MPhil degree.
+In total, there are eight components to the MPhil in Japanese Studies course.

-- two courses about Japan chosen from the following options (please note that not all options may be offered every year):
+You will choose your option courses about Japan from the following list.
+Please note that not all options may be offered every year:

 - Classical Japanese Language (There are prerequisites to study this option)

-All the courses about Japan have been designed for students at the graduate level and most students will be on the Japanese studies programme.
-Some courses may also be taken by students who are studying elsewhere in the university - for example, the course on Japanese politics is an option for both Japanese studies students and students on the MPhil in Politics (Comparative Government).
+The option courses about Japan have been designed for students at graduate level and most students studying them will be on the MSc or MPhil course.
+Some courses may also be taken by students who are studying elsewhere in the university.
+For example, the course on Japanese Politics is an option for both students in Japanese studies and students on the MPhil in Politics (Comparative Government).

 Supervision